Andrew51234/Would-You-Rather/README.md

-# Welcome to my Would you Rather game
+# Welcome to Would you Rather game

 This project was created by Andrew51234
 The app uses React JS & React Redux